0-codelife-0/crud-generator-helper/README.md

 (--ajaj)
 ```

-## You can donate me in the following platforms to show your support and appreciation
+## You can donate me in the following platforms to show your support and appreciation:
 Paypal Account: https://www.paypal.me/jexszcy
 Gcash Account: 09218356618